termux/termux.github.io/help.md

 title: Termux help
 ---

-Welcome to the help pages for [Termux](http://termux.com), a terminal emulator and Linux environment for Android.
+These are the help pages for [Termux](https://termux.com), a terminal emulator and Linux environment for Android.

 Want to ask a question, report a bug or have an idea for a new package or feature?
 Join the [Google+ Termux Community](https://plus.google.com/communities/101692629528551299417) or reach out to [@termux on Twitter](https://twitter.com/termux).

 - [User interface](user-interface.html)
 - [Using a touch keyboard](touch-keyboard.html)